omoshiro-game/omoshiro-game.github.io/src/pages/en/index.md

     ◆Others: Describe the reason why full screen mode (WindowMode=0) is deprecated in the environment configuration file "System.ini" (although full screen has been deprecated for some time).
 The main reason for its deprecation is that a dialog for selecting a file will be displayed in free mode, replay mode, and when saving replays, but if you switch apps using Alt+Tab, etc. at this time, you will not be able to return to normal.
     ◆Other details corrected.

-    Sample game ["Yassille's Hyper Ultra Action DX"](/en/menu_game/YashiyuNoHyperUltraActionDX/) has also been updated to this version (Ver4.30)
+    Sample game ["Yashiyu's Hyper Ultra Action DX"](/en/menu_game/YashiyuNoHyperUltraActionDX/) has also been updated to this version (Ver4.30)

     I've always thought that a relatively large number of games had the replay function disabled, but I wonder if the first bug (freezing due to file deletion, etc.) was the cause. .. ..
 I've taken countless replays myself, but I've noticed it late.